 What is Council doing about stormwater?

-- Targeted capital projects - development of capital projects, considering flooding impacts at a neighbourhood level, prioritised according to severity;
+- Targeted capital projects - development of capital projects to reduce flood risk and/or water quality and aquatic health impacts.
+Projects undertaken at a neighbourhood level, prioritised according to severity.

 The City of Launceston has used computer modelling to develop an urban (stormwater) flooding map.
 The map shows the 1% AEP flood event, flooding that has a 1% chance of happening each year.
 The map is available here.